Rob Morrison, Chairman

 Rob commented on his appointment as being an exciting opportunity to use his knowledge and experience to provide the Board Leadership required to continue the improvement journey and improve the outcomes for all children and young people.

 Tina began her career working with vulnerable children as a nursery nurse and then as a residential support worker before qualifying as a social worker in 1992.
-Post-qualifying, Tina worked across seven different local authorities over 20 years building up a depth of experience in a wide range of social work roles before moving to her first Assistant Director post in 2014.
-She joined Worcestershire in October 2016.
-The rest as they say is history!
+Post-qualifying, Tina worked across seven different local authorities for over 20 years building up a depth of experience in a wide range of social work roles before moving to her first Assistant Director post in 2014.
+Tina joined Worcestershire in October 2016.
+In December 2020 Tina said “Working as the director of Social Care & Safeguarding and leading the improvement journey has been the most rewarding time of my professional career.
+Seeing what we have achieved and experiencing the support, growth and commitment I have seen in my leadership team and the workforce makes me so very proud”

-Her personal and professional ambitions are the same thing: as a social worker, manager and mother, Tina wants “to make sure children are happier, healthier and safer”.
-As Director of Children’s Social Care and Safeguarding for Worcestershire Children First Tina says: “I will use my experience, my influence and my authority to realise that ambition and ensure our staff and our company have all the things we need to deliver high quality services that make a difference to the lives of children and young people”.
+Appointed as Interim Chief Executive for Worcestershire Children First in February 2021 Tina says: “I will use my experience, my influence and my authority to realise our ambition and vision as a company and I will ensure our staff across the company have all the things they need to deliver high quality services that make a difference to the lives of children and young people”.

 Sarah Wilkins, Director Education and Early Help